bparanj/crystal/electronics/experiments/queue/magnetic-induction-exp.md

+PENDING

+Move to out of scope
+Requires galvanometer

-A simple experiment to illustrate the concept of magnetic induction:
+concept of magnetic induction:

 To demonstrate how a changing magnetic field can induce an electric current in a coil of wire.